jiyeonwoo/SharkTankSQL/README.md

 The SQL queries can be found under ["queries.sql"](https://github.com/jiyeonwoo/SharkTankSQL/blob/main/queries.sql).
 The visualizations of the results can be seen in ["visualizations.pdf"](https://github.com/jiyeonwoo/SharkTankSQL/blob/main/visualizations.pdf), and ["slidedeck.pdf"](https://github.com/jiyeonwoo/SharkTankSQL/blob/main/slidedeck.pdf) contains the visualizations and some written analysis as part of a presentation.

-This project was done for BAX 421: Data Management.